-As private equity’s focus has shifted in recent years from financial engineering to extracting value from operations, a gap has opened in the public understanding of how private firms operate their companies.
-Many firms have established operating groups, but little is known about exactly how these groups function and how they add value to the operations.
-Accordingly, in late 2013, we surveyed 30 private-equity firms on three topics:
+As private equity’s focus has shifted in recent years from financial engineering to extracting value from operations, a gap has opened in the public understanding of how private firms operate their companies.1 Many firms have established operating groups, but little is known about exactly how these groups function and how they add value to the operations.
+Accordingly, in late 2013, we surveyed 30 private-equity firms on three topics2:

 - the size and composition of the operating group (the number of people, types of roles, and prior experience of team members)

 - the scope and mandate of the group (for example, how many companies they interact with, at what stages of the deal cycle, and on what functional topics)

 - the group’s governance and practices (for instance, its roles in diligence, career progression, participation in investment committees, and compensation)

 How private equity operating groups are taking on the challenge of the coronavirus

 The survey shed some light on how these firms are managing their portfolios.
 One finding was that they are placing a strong focus on building revenues (exhibit).
 Today, operating partners at the firms we surveyed are pursuing initiatives in the service of three goals: to boost sales-force effectiveness, improve pricing, and implement “design to value” principles (whereby products and services are redesigned to enhance margin through either higher prices or lower product costs).
 In conjunction with these programs, firms we surveyed are also putting an emphasis on capability building; sales and pricing skills may not be as entrenched at their portfolio companies as firms would like.
 Cost reduction, which in the eyes of many is becoming a commodity skill, is less of a focus.

 Firms plan to pursue revenue-related initiatives and capability building.